slowernews/wisdom-tldr/README.md

 ===
-###On confidence

-If you say it with confidence, you are what you say you are. <br>

-> *'You're only as good as your next speech.'*

-> *'A speech is a performance.
-Authenticity is crucial.'*

-> *'Doubt kills more dreams than failure ever will.'*

-> *'Believe you can, and you’re half way there.'*

-> *'Your beliefs determine your reality.
-Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

-> *'Having a low opinion of yourself is not modesty.
-It’s self-destruction.' -- Bobby Sommer*

-> *'Value yourself.
-The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

-[Mastery](#on-mastery) and core values are good sources of confidence.<br>
-In the meanwhile any source is good.
-Don't stop till you get it.

-> *'If you don't believe in yourself.
-Believe in me who believes in you.'*

-> *'Fake it till you make it.'*

-CHALLENGE: Know the frontier between confidence and arrogance.

-> *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*

-===
 ###On validation

 Don’t wait for someone else to tell you that you are special.
 If the universe didn't need you, you wouldn't be here.